 Note that the images on this page don’t give a great impression of just how good this map is.
 The old map you’ll receive is a high definition print of a large digital scan.

-You can buy the print at its original size, or at a larger size, equivalent to A3.
+The print comes slightly larger than the original.
 These scans are so good so that no detail is lost in the enlargement!

 - High resolution mapping – hugely detailed!